AhmedSalih3d/SPHExample/README.md

 * PreProcess
   * Function for loading in the files in "input".
 * ProduceHDFVTK
   * Function to output the simulation data in the efficient `HDF5` format, directly readable in Paraview 5.12.
 Files can be opened after a simulation has concluded, since they must be closed at the end of a simulation for performance reasons.
+A helper function, `CloseHDFVTKManually`, has been added if you have a longer simulation which fails, use this function on your result folder.
 * AuxillaryFunctions
-  * To store some small, repeatedly used smaller functions
+  * To store some small, repeatedly used smaller functions or other good-to-have functionality
 * TimeStepping
   * Some simple time stepping controls
 * SimulationConstantsConfigurations